offsoc/gluu4/docs-gluu-server-prod/docs/source/upgrade/ldap-migration.md

   Assuming Gluu 4.2 is already installed and running, do the following steps:

   1. scale down the OpenDJ replicas to 1 pod.
-  1. Backup the persistence volumes as the process is not reversible.
+  1. Backup the persistence volumes as the upgrade process is not reversible.
-  1. backup volumes (the upgrade process is irreversible)
-  1. backup existing `values.yaml` as `values-4.2.yaml`
+  1. Backup the existing `values.yaml` used in Gluu 4.2 installation as `values-4.2.yaml`.

   Additional steps are required if using LDAP with multiCluster enabled(for example WEST and EAST regions):